 - Cybersecurity innovations that protect customers’ data and funds

-- Solutions for the unbanked individuals or companies who cannot obtain financial aid from banks
+- Solutions for unbanked individuals or companies who cannot obtain financial aid from banks

-The evolution of Fintech had a major impact on traditional banks.
-Faced with a huge competitor, banks were forced to adapt and keep up.
-Fintech will reduce jobs in the banking sector by at least 30%, as users are switching from traditional banks to Fintech services.
-But, as a whole, banks remain trusted institutions, and Fintech will also create new jobs.
-Many banks have responded to the challenge by developing their own services (apps that allow users to send money instantly to clients from the same bank, online loan calculators etc.), and some are even investing and collaborating with Fintech companies.
+The evolution of modern Fintech had a major impact on traditional banks.
+Faced with huge new competition, banks have been forced to adapt and keep up with the market.
+It is expected that traditional banking firms will need to reduce jobs by at least 30%, in response to the threat posed by Fintech firms.
+This is due to users switching from traditional banks to Fintech services.
+As a whole though, banks remain trusted institutions.
+Fintech's presence will themselves however create a vast amount of new jobs.
+Many banks have responded to the market challenge by developing their own tech services.
+This includes apps that allow users to send/receive money instantly to and from their clients, online loan calculators and spending analysis.
+In the process of providing these offerings, some traditional banks are even investing and collaborating with Fintech companies.

-FinTech offers 24/7 access to bank customers and offer services that are available via the latest digital channels such as social media.
-It is estimated that by 2020, social media will become the primary medium to connect, engage, inform and understand customers.
-It is also expected to be the channel where customers would research and compare banks’ offerings.
+FinTech allows customers to have 24/7 access to their banking information.
+Fintech also enables services to be made available via the latest digital channels such as social media. .By the end of 2020, it is estimated that social media will become the primary medium to connect, engage, inform and understand customers.
+It is expected that when customers carry out research to compare different banks’ offerings, social media will be one of their main research channels.

 AimBrain is a mobile biometrics platform.
 This firm wants to do away with passwords by tracing the way the user swipes and taps their smartphone screen to identify them.

-Property Partner is a platform that allows users to invest in individual properties across Europe, with as much or as little money as they want.
+Property Partner is a platform that allows users to invest in individual properties across Europe.
+Investors are able to use the platform to make investments with as much or as little money as the investor desires.
 As of March 2016, the business had crowdfunded over 170 properties, with more than £25m invested in just over 12 months.

 Revolut’s vision is to make travel money a thing of the past.
-The company’s card can be used anywhere in the world where Mastercard is accepted.
+They are doing well in their progress of this goal, as their customers are using Revolut cards all over the world instead of cash.
 The accompanying app boasts a range of useful features, including an option to block the Revolut card directly from the app in case of theft.

-FinTech advances have become more and more widespread, and it is estimated that 3 out of 10 clients (personal or commercial) use it, knowingly or unknowingly.
-FinTech’s have continued to shape and build the future of the financial services industries.
-It’s now a mandate for institutions to plan and invest in emerging technologies that are going to be beneficial for both the sector, and for the end users.
+FinTech advances have become more and more widespread.
+It is estimated that 3 out of 10 clients (both personal and commercial) use fintech, whether it is knowingly or unknowingly.
+FinTech’s have continued to shape and build the future of the financial services industry.
+It is now a mandate for traditional institutions to plan and invest in emerging technologies.
+If traditional industries want to succeed in this evolving field, they need to provide solutions that are beneficial for either/or the financial sector, and the end-users.

-FinTech has changed the finance industry for the better.
-FinTech has brought a lot of new players to the industry, but we believe that the companies that fulfill the biggest needs of customers digitally, are the ones that succeed.
+Innovative Financial Technology has changed the finance industry for the better.
+FinTech has brought a lot of new players to the industry in the last 10 years.
+We believe that the companies who fulfill the biggest needs of customers digitally, are the ones that will succeed in the long-term.